Embracing Uncertainty in "Small Data" Problems: Estimating Earthquakes from Historical Anecdotes: Acknowledgements

 \section{Acknowledgements}

 The authors acknowledge the Office Research Computing at BYU (\url{http://rc.byu.edu}) and Advanced Research Computing at Virginia Tech (\url{http://www.arc.vt.edu}) for providing computational resources and technical support that have contributed to the results reported within this paper.
-JPW and RH would like to thank the Office of Research and Creative Activities at BYU for supporting several of the students' efforts on this project through a Mentoring Environment Grant, as well as generous support from the College of Physical and Mathematical Sciences and the Mathematics and Geology Departments.
-We also acknowledge the visionary support of Geoscientists Without Borders.
-JPW was partially supported by the Simons Foundation travel grant under 586788.
-NEGH was also partially supported by NSF Grant DMS-1816551.

-We also thank G. Simpson for pointing us toward the theoretical results that ultimately yielded \cref{sec:errorbounds}; J. Guinness and R. Gramacy for helpful feedback on an early presentation of this work; as well as S. Giddens, C. Ashcraft, G. Carver, A. Robertson, M. Harward, J. Fullwood, K. Lightheart, R. Hilton, A. Avery, C. Kesler, M. Morrise, M. H. Klein, and many other students at BYU who participated in the setup of the inverse problem for the 1852 event.
+We also thank G. Simpson for pointing us toward the theoretical results that ultimately yielded \cref{sec:errorbounds}; J. Guinness and R. Gramacy for helpful feedback on an early presentation of this work; as well as C. Ashcraft, A. Avery, J. Callahan, G. Carver, J. Fullwood, S. Giddens, M. Harward, R. Hilton, C. Kesler, M. H. Klein, K. Lightheart, M. Morrise, C. Noorda, A. Robertson, T. Paskett, P. Smith, D. Stewart, R. Wonnacott, and many other students at BYU who participated in the setup of the inverse problem for the events discussed here.